kaiouseis/firstcome-firstplace-game/README.md

 # First Come, First Place!
+Note: it is now impossible to play the game via the internet.

 ## How to install
 Just download the files.
 That's it.
 Save it somewhere you can easily access.